Earnest Student Loans Review

 Many families have to turn to private education loans when college scholarships and federal student loans do not cover all their bills.
 Getting a private student loan is typically a straightforward process.
 Even so, you shouldn't just borrow from the first lender you come across.
 Considering all of your options will ensure you sign on the dotted line with the right company.

-One such lender is Earnest student loans.
+One such lender is Earnest Private Student Loans.
 This review will help you understand the lender’s offerings, advantages and drawbacks to help you make your final decision.

 Earnest student loans overview

 Earnest is a private student loan lender offering multiple financial products, including student loans and student loan refinancing.
 It offers student loans for undergraduate and graduate students, but parents, guardians and sponsors can also take out loans.
-Money named it to our Best Student Loans list because the company offers a unique about of flexibility when it comes to paying back your loans, including at least four repayment terms for all loan types and four types of in-school payment options.
+Money named it to our best student loans list because the company offers a unique amount of flexibility when it comes to paying back your loans, including five repayment terms⁶ and four types of in-school payment options¹.

-- No fees at all, including late fees
+- No fees at all, including late fees⁹

 - No option for students pursuing an associates degree